s-weat/colorwordle/CONTRIBUTING.md

 **Code of Conduct:**

 We expect all contributors to follow a code of conduct based on respect, inclusivity, and collaboration.
-[Link to Code of Conduct (if you have one), otherwise remove this section]

 **Thank You!**

 Your contributions are greatly appreciated.
 Thank you for helping make Colorwordle even better!